msyamkumar/cs220-f21-projects/p12/README.md

 **Note:** Your output should be a **list** of institutions.
 To keep it simple, you need look only for institutions which appear in the rankings of both years.
 If a institution was ranked in top 100 of world rankings in year 2019-2020 but does not feature in the 2021-2022 year ranking at all, you still want to include it in your list.
 The order does not matter.

-**Warning:** Use Boolean indexing of your DataFrame to answer this.
-You will **lose points** during code review if you use conditional statements or loops here.

 ### #Q17: List the countries which have at least 10 institutions featuring in the top 100 of world rankings in the year 2020-2021.

 **Note:** Your output should be in the form of python **list**.

-**Warning:** Use Boolean indexing of your DataFrame/Series to answer this.
-You will **lose points** during code review if you use conditional statements or loops here.

 **Hint:** In a DataFrame, to find the number of times each unique value in a column repeats, you can use the **DataFrame.value_counts** method.
 For example,